 indicate that when ordering from outside the United Stated that the shipping

-charges cannot be instantly calculated at the time you place the order.
+lace the order.
 As a result, these charges would have to be

 added to the billing at the time of shipment.